agoat/contao-contentblocks/README.md

 # contao-contentblocks
 Contao extension to manage content elements as content blocks in the database.

-content blocks are build with patterns (like inputfield, file selection, a.s.o.)
+Content blocks are build with patterns (like inputfield, file selection, a.s.o.)

 --
 > This extension is in an early development status.